-Is SEO Worth The Cost & Still Relevant in 2018?
+Is SEO Worth The Cost & Still Relevant in 2020?
 Absolutely!
+Hint, Voice Search!

 WHY?
 Because people search for information, products, directions and more in search engines such as Google, Yahoo, Bing, YouTube, and Pinterest.
 If your business does not show up in the results for the products you sell or the service you offer, you will miss out on lots of potential customers.